-The carrying amount of cash and cash equivalents approximates fair value.
+Cash and cash equivalents are not collateralized, the carrying amount of cash and cash equivalents approximates fair value.

 The credit quality of cash and cash equivalents balances may be summarized based on Standard and Poor's ratings or equivalents of Moody's and/or Fitch ratings.
 The credit quality at December 31 was as follows: